sarahbarron/DevOps-AWS/README.md

 _____________
 ### Running the program

-- Open a terminal window inside the Assignment1 directory
+- Open a terminal window inside the root directory

 - run the command `./run_newwebserver.py`

-- When the run_newwebserver.py program has completed you can then run the monitor program from the same directory (Assignment1).
+- When the run_newwebserver.py program has completed you can then run the monitor program from the same root directory.
 You can run it two ways the first way:

   `./aws/cloudwatch/monitor.py`